 - a.
-Validate the signature according to JSON Web Signature [24] using the algorithm specified in the JWT alg Header Parameter. - b.
+Validate the signature according to JSON Web Signature (see fn.
+19) using the algorithm specified in the JWT alg Header Parameter. - b.
 Verify that the signature algorithm matches the algorithm configured for the Relying Party at the Credential Service Provider.